-SR 3.3.11.3 is the performance of a CHANNEL CALIBRATION every 24 months or approximately at every refueling.
-CHANNEL CALIBRATION is a complete check of the instrument loop, including the sensor and the IPC.
+This SR is the performance of a CHANNEL CALIBRATION every 24 months or approximately at every refueling.
+CHANNEL CALIBRATION is a complete check of the instrument loop, including the sensor and the integrated protection cabinets (IPCs).
 The test is performed in accordance with the SP.
 If the actual setting of the channel is found to be outside the as-found tolerance, the channel is considered inoperable.
-This condition of the channel will be further evaluated during performance of the SR. This evaluation will consist of resetting the channel setpoint to the NTS (within the allowed as-left tolerance), and evaluating the channel's response.
-If the channel is functioning as required and is expected to pass the next surveillance, then the channel is OPERABLE and can be restored to service at the completion of the surveillance.
-After the surveillance is completed, the channel as-found condition will be entered into the Corrective Action Program for further evaluation.
+This condition of the channel will be further evaluated during performance of the SR. This evaluation will consist of adjusting the channel trip setting to the NTS (within the allowed as-left tolerance), and evaluating the channel's response.
+If the channel is functioning as required and is expected to pass the next Surveillance, then the channel is OPERABLE and can be restored to service at the completion of the Surveillance.

+After the Surveillance is completed, the channel as-found condition will be entered into the Corrective Action Program for further evaluation.
 Transmitter calibration must be performed consistent with the assumptions of the setpoint methodology.
 The difference between the current as-found values and the previous as-left values must be consistent with the transmitter drift allowance used in the setpoint methodology.

-The setpoint methodology requires that 30 months drift be used (1.25 times the surveillance calibration interval, 24 months).
+The setpoint methodology requires that 30 months drift be used (1.25 times the Surveillance calibration interval, 24 months).